mapcrafter/mapcrafter/docs/configuration.rst

     You can render the nether with the cave rendermode or you can remove the top bedrock layers with the crop_max_y option.

+``world_name = <name>``

+    **Default**: ``<name of the world section>``

+    This is another name of the world, usually the name of the world the server uses.
+    You don't usually need to specify this manually unless your server uses different world names and you want to use the mapcrafter-playermarkers script.

 By using the following options you can crop your world and render only a specific part of it.
 With these two options you can skip blocks above or below a specific level: